The Daughter of Dr. Jekyll: Release

-Daughter of Dr. Jekyll was released in the US as the second half of a double feature with The Cyclops, in which Talbott also starred, on 28 July 1957.
+Daughter of Dr. Jekyll was released in the US on July 28, 1957 by Allied Artists as the second half of a double feature with Bert I. Gordon's The Cyclops (1957), in which Talbott also starred.
 The movie opened over a period of years in different countries: in Mexico during 1957, in Italy in 1959 and in Austria and West Germany in 1963.
 The film was released to theaters at unspecified dates in Belgium, France, Brazil, Greece, Serbia and Spain.
 It was re-released to US theaters in 1964, two years after it had been syndicated to television by Allied Artists as part of a 22-film package called "Sci-Fi for the 60s."

 Allied Artists distributed the film in the US for its initial release in 1957 and again upon its re-release in 1964.
 Allied Artists de Mexico distributed the film to theaters there, while Mercator Filmverleih Boho Gaus handled it in Germany.

 The television release was somewhat unusual as the film's running time of 67, 69 or 71 minutes, depending on which version was used, was considered to be too short for "late night time slots."
-As a result, the film was expanded to approximately 75 minutes by double-printing "some of the film's frames to stretch out the action" and lengthening Janet's nightmares "with footage from Frankenstein 1970 (1958)."
+As a result, the film was expanded to approximately 75 minutes by double-printing "some of the film's frames to stretch out the action" and lengthening Janet's nightmares "with footage taken from Frankenstein 1970 (1958)."

 Daughter of Dr. Jekyll has been available for home viewing for a number of years.
 Fox Video, Key Video and World Beyond Video all released the film on VHS in the US, although release dates have not been established.
 DVDs of the film were put out in the US by All-Day Entertainment in 2000 and by Image Entertainment in 2003.
 Outside the US, DVDs of the movie were released by Punto Zero in Italy in 2008, and in 2009 by BAC Films in France and L'Atelier 13 in Spain.
 In 2012, a DVD version was released by an unspecified company in Germany.
 Scenes, trailers and clips from the film are featured in the 1991 VHS documentary Wolfman Chronicles and in two episodes of the TV series 100 Years of Horror - "Dr. Jekyll and Mr. Hyde" and "Girl Ghouls," both from the series' first season in 1996.